 So, is Aspiration a legit bank?

-Aspiration set out to be the type of financial partner they believe a bank should be (a bank as a “financial partner”…who ever heard of such a thing?).
-Their understanding of banking is painfully obvious, yet shamefully uncommon.
+Aspiration set out to be the type of financial partner they believe banks should be (a bank as a “financial partner”…who ever heard of such a thing?).
+Their understanding of financial institutions is painfully obvious, yet shamefully uncommon.
 At their core is the wild idea that if Aspiration customers are trusting them with the money that keeps their families fed, housed, and cared for, then they should have to earn customers’ trust and protect it.
 Basically: high-quality financial solutions for banking and investing should be available to everyone, not just the uber-rich.

 Once you learn a little bit more about the people involved, the services Aspiration offers, and the impact they have, you’ll see that Aspiration is walking the walk.